 Favorite cruise line: Not a big fan of cruises, unless it is a private yacht or intimate boat although Semester at Sea was similar to one big college cruise line and that experience was remarkable.

-Favorite island(s): Phi Phi Islands and Koh Lanta in Thailand, Turks and Caicos, Sicily, Santorini, Fijian Islands
+Favorite island(s): Formentara Island, Phi Phi Islands and Koh Lanta in Thailand, Turks and Caicos, Sicily, Santorini, Fijian Islands.

-Favorite fancy restaurant: Not sure if it is considered super fancy, but love Angelini Osteria in LA, anywhere in CT that serves lobster on the water
+Favorite fancy restaurant: Angelini Osteria, Petit Trois, and Republique in LA, anywhere in CT that serves lobster on the water.

-Least favorite food: Chinese food (dog), Vietnam—snake masked in a cabbage leave in my soup
+Least favorite food: Chinese food (dog), Vietnam—snake masked in a cabbage leaf in my soup.

-Favorite travel books: Rick Steves – obsessed with all his books and tips when I was living in England and traveling all over Europe around 2004, faithfully read all of Bill Bryson’s books too.
+Favorite travel books: “The Longest Way Home” by Andrew McCarthy, “The Promise of a Pencil” by Adam Braun, travel guide books I find at Traveler’s Bookcase on West 3rd in LA.
+Years ago, it was Rick Steves—used to buy all his books when I was living in England and traveling all over Europe around 2004, and faithfully read all of Bill Bryson’s books too.

-Five things you bring on a plane: Magazines, snacks/candy, wrap/hoody/jacket, eye drops (if I remember), laptop
+5 things you bring on a plane: iPad, laptop, magazines, snacks/candy, wrap/hoody/jacket, contact lens solution.

-What do you always seem to forget: Earphones for movies
+What do you always seem to forget: Always earphones for movies

-Most embarrassing/worst travel moment: Getting sick and running out of the ocean in my bikini while snorkeling in Maui to try to find the nearest hotel bathroom!
-Taking about 5 flights in a row back to US from Thailand (Krabi to Bangkok to Shanghai to Tokyo to miss the only flight to LA, then to have to go to Chicago, then back to LA = day(s) from hell!)
+Most embarrassing/worst travel moment: Getting almost sick and running out of the ocean in my bikini while snorkeling in Maui to try to find the nearest hotel bathroom!
+Taking about 5 flights in a row back to the US from Thailand (Krabi to Bangkok to Shanghai to Tokyo to miss the only flight to LA, then having to go to Chicago, finally flying back to LA = day(s) from hell!)

 What’s your dream destination: Going back to Sicily, Italy, and Greek Islands to explore more.
-A scary safari in Africa…always wanted to explore Croatia as well as Sweden.
+A scary safari in Africa…always wanted to explore Croatia.
 Maldives…Belize, the list goes on…

 Best travel tip: 1.
 Go!
 You won’t be disappointed, ever.
 Life is an adventure.
 Travel is the best thing you can ever do in your life.
 It allows you to ‘see’ with a whole new set of eyes and perhaps appreciate your home even more.
 It is the best way to truly grow and learn about yourself and other cultures.
 I feel most alive when I travel, the most free, away from the confounds of society.
 In another life, I would be an explorer.
 2. Spend time traveling alone.
 Often you can experience and see things differently that you might not otherwise notice.